Mschmidt19/bank_tech_test/README.md

 ### To run tests:
 * Run `rspec`
+* Feature tests are in the './spec/features' directory, one for each user story

 ### To check test coverage:
 * Test coverage is included in the terminal output when running rspec, however you can also: